You don’t have to be in a funk just because it’s Monday. Instead, get funky!

 Another huge moment was just when I started playing with pop ideas, which didn’t really happen intentionally originally.
 It was more like something that I thought I would do temporarily just to kind of challenge myself and to see what sort of opportunities there might be for me as a writer who also has another project kind of a thing.
 And I realized that I just really, really enjoyed developing that skill set and basically everything that had come before had been a vehicle for songwriting and that I was the sort of person that appreciated the depth that you could go into with songwriting.
 I’m sure every songwriter is that way, but I think the guitar was a huge moment for me because… I don’t know… I just like to think about sounds and the guitar is a very complicated instrument.
 It seems very simple.
 It’s deceptive.
 It’s sort of like a pop song.
 It’s deceptive in that it seems simple, but there’s lots of different kinds… especially when you start to learn classical guitar and all the different ways you can approach it and the sounds you can get just based on the shape of your fingernail.
 Honestly, pop music is really similar.
 Every single detail that you give to a recording becomes part of the effect the song has on the listeners.
 You can make the same song and have it feel retro or have it feel new… and those are just very superficial terms even.
 If I was younger… if I were 11 years old and somebody was like, “You’re going to be a pop songwriter and I’ll put you in the room with all of these people,” I don’t think I would have really attached myself to it.
 I think having a finger on the pulse of all those different aspects is what really enabled me to be interested, you know?

-TrunkSpace: And what’s interesting about guitar is, for some guitarists, as soon as you hear them play one chord, you know it’s being performed by that particular guitarist.
+TrunkSpace: And what’s interesting about guitar is, for some guitarists, as soon as you hear them play one chord whether it’s on an acoustic or acoustic electric guitar, you know it’s being performed by that particular guitarist.
 Some people can just own an instrument and make it their own.

 Carroll: Totally.
 Until I started really approaching singing as an instrument as well, I always wanted to be an incredible guitar player.
 Like, I always wanted to be a big solo kind of dude or something like that, but that’s just not my style because I always put more emphasis on the songwriting.
 I can definitely rely on it in a rhythmic sense and… it’s just a different relationship to the guitar than I thought I would have now that I have really started embracing singing.